TEENAGERS’ QUESTIONS ABOUT AUTO INSURANCE

 The reason that there aren’t more accidents linked to cell phone use is probably due to the reactions of other – more alert – drivers.
 It is speculated that these drivers are compensating for the errors caused by cell phone users.

-A National Highway Traffic Safety Administration’s recently completed study showed that 75% of all traffic accidents were preceded by some type of driver distraction.
-Rae Tyson, spokesman for the NHTSA pointed out that talking on the phone is very different than talking to the person in the passenger seat.
+National Center for Statistics and Analysis found that in the United States, each day approximately 9 people are killed and more than 1,000 people are injured in crashes that are reported to involve a distracted driver.
+A study from Cambridge Mobile Telematics found that 52% of all wrecks, drivers had been on their phones.
+Rae Tyson, spokesman for the National Highway Traffic Safety Administration pointed out that talking on the phone is very different than talking to the person in the passenger seat.
 “The passenger has some situational awareness, whereas a person on the phone has no idea what you are dealing with on the road,” he said.
 “We realize that a lot of people believe that they can multi-task, but it’s that moment when you need your full attention, and it’s not there because you are busy talking, that you increase the likelihood that you are going to be involved in a crash,” he said.
 Tyson concludes by stating, “Our recommendation is that you should not talk on the phone while driving, whether it’s a hand-held or hand-free device.”